-- Sauté the onion, jalapeño, and peppers with the spices.
+- Sauté the Vegetables with the Spices.
+Cook until softened.

-- Lay the chicken breasts over the top, then add the tomatoes, chiles, salt, and beans.
+- Add the Chicken.
+Top it with the tomatoes, chiles, salt, and beans.

-- Stir the cornmeal and part of the broth together, then pour the mixture into the slow cooker.
+- Prepare the Broth.
+Stir the cornmeal and part of the broth together, then pour it into the slow cooker.

-- Cook on LOW for 5 to 6 hours.
+- Cook.
+Cook on LOW for 5 to 6 hours.

-- Return to the slow cooker to warm through.
-Serve with tortillas and other desired toppings.
+- Serve.
+Add the chicken back to the slow cooker.
+Serve with tortilla strips and other desired toppings.
 ENJOY!